Privacy laws that apply to our business

 The Privacy Act and APPs also allows us to use and disclose personal information if required or authorised under an Australian law or a court or tribunal order, if a permitted general or health situation exists as defined in the Privacy Act or we believe the use or disclosure of the personal information is reasonably necessary for activities conducted by a law enforcement agency.
 In these instances we do not need consent to disclose personal information.

-- legal, accounting, insurance or advisory consultants;
+- our professional advisers, including legal, accounting, insurance or advisory consultants;

 - sales agents and representatives, contractors or suppliers;